mtgjson/mtgjson-website/docs/data-models/setlist/README.md

 > - **Introduced:** `v4.0.0`

 > ### sealedProduct
 > The sealed product information for the set.
-See the [Sealed Product](/data-models/sealed-product/) data model.
+See the [Sealed Product](/data-models/sealed-product/) Data Model.
 >
 > - **Type:** `object{props}`
 > - **Introduced:** `v5.1.0`